Best Places To Trick-or-Treat in New Jersey

 Bring little ones to Ridgewood's Halloween Maze in the daytime, before it gets too spooky.

-Saddle Brook – The town's annual Halloween house-decorating contest typically has a lot of participants (such as homes on Oxford Avenue and Nedellec Drive), making trick-or-treating extra fun.
-Drive by after judging night (October 30, 2019) for a spooky, fun-filled car ride.
+The town's annual Halloween house-decorating contest typically has a lot of participants (such as homes on Oxford Avenue and Nedellec Drive), making trick-or-treating extra fun.
+Drive by after judging night (Saturday, October 30) for a spooky, fun-filled car ride.

-Clifton – Every year, Dr. Wayne Gangi fills his lawn at 562 Grove Street with an extreme Halloween display.
+Every year Dr. Wayne Gangi fills his lawn at 562 Grove Street with an extreme Halloween display.
 It's pretty scary at night, so take care when visiting this spooky Halloween house with younger kids.

-Wayne – 218 inflatables on one lawn?!?
+218 inflatables on one lawn?!?
 Yep, that's what you'll find at the Matorana house at 396 Fairfield Road.
-This house normally attracts close to 1,000 trick or treaters with its display, which are inflated daily 8am-12 midnight.
-This year, you'll find a whole new area where the children can sit down at a Halloween desk and write letters to the Great Pumpkin and mail them.
+This house normally attracts close to 1,000 trick-or-treaters with its display, which is inflated daily 8am-12 midnight.

-Hoboken – Entire families get in on the Halloween action, decking out their strollers like parade floats for the annual Ragamuffin Parade, which kicks off at 3:45pm on Washington and 13th Streets on October 31 (lineup at 3pm).
+Entire families get in on the Halloween action, decking out their strollers like parade floats for the annual Ragamuffin Parade, which kicks off at 11am on Washington and 13th Streets on Sunday, October 31 (lineup at 10:15am).
 Retailers along Washington Street dole out treats for the crowds, and savvy trick-or-treaters detour to upper Bloomfield Street for a big candy haul.

-Jersey City – For family-friendly Halloween fun, check out the festivities at the Newark Avenue Pedestrian Mall, held from 3-7pm on October 31.
-In addition to tons of trick-or-treating, the event has face painting, a bouncy house, and music.
+For family-friendly Halloween fun, check out Newark Avenue Pedestrian Mall for tons of trick-or-treating.
+Some years, there are kid-friendly events like face painting, a bouncy house, and music.
 Some fees apply.
-And businesses along Central Avenue in the Heights attract hordes of trick-or-treaters after school.
+Businesses along Central Avenue in the Heights attract hordes of trick-or-treaters in the afternoon, too.

 Houses on Prospect Street in Maplewood get creative—and occasionally political.
 Photo by Rose Gordon Sala

-Maplewood Village – Maplewood Avenue (between Baker and Durand) closes to cars from 3-5pm for trick-or-treating, music, a parade, and a costume contest on Halloween.
+Maplewood Avenue (between Baker and Durand) usually closes to cars from 3-5pm for trick-or-treating, music, a parade, and a costume contest on Halloween, though 2021 details are still up in the air.
 Trick-or-treaters' favorite territories include the neighborhoods along Maplewood Avenue, just west of it, and also Golf Island, a sliver of the town lodged between the middle school and the golf course.
 Those looking for truly tricked-out houses, though, should head to Prospect Street, a long and busy thoroughfare lined with grand homes, many bedecked in ghosts and goblins.
 There are also some spectacularly decorated homes on Clinton, Salter, and Summit.

-Montclair – Locals know that Montclair and Midland Avenues are great for trick-or-treating, with lots of beautifully decorated homes.
+Locals know Montclair and Midland Avenues are great for trick-or-treating, with lots of beautifully decorated homes.
 Also visit the businesses on Bloomfield and Church Streets for extra goodies.

-South Orange – Spooky spirits take over downtown for the annual Halloween Festival, which takes place in Spiotta Park from 4-6pm on October 31.
+Spooky spirits take over downtown for the annual Halloween Festival, which takes place in Spiotta Park from 11am-1pm on Sunday, October 31.
 The festivities include a costume contest, a visit from Wanda the Giant Witch, and trick-or-treating at local businesses.

-Chester – Ranked by The Daily Meal as the third of 25 best towns for trick-or-treating in the United States, and home to popular pick-your-own haven Alstede Farms, Chester has become a fall destination for families throughout the Tri-State area—and Halloween night is no exception.
-Many downtown businesses love visits from little trick-or-treating ghosts and ghouls.
+Ranked by The Daily Meal as the third best town for trick-or-treating in the United States, and home to popular pick-your-own haven Alstede Farms, Chester has become a fall destination for families throughout the tristate area—and Halloween night is no exception.
+Many downtown businesses love visits from trick-or-treating ghosts and ghouls.

 Don't miss the spooky sights at the Dead and Breakfast Inn in Madison.

-Scotch Plains – Coles Avenue throws killer block parties, and Halloween is no exception.
-The street is closed to cars, and homeowners treat kids to sweets and a true neighborhood party, including a newly added chili cook-off.
+Coles Avenue throws killer block parties, and Halloween is no exception.
+The street is closed to cars, and homeowners treat kids to sweets and a true neighborhood party.

-Westfield – Many families head to Dudley Avenue, where large homes with spectacular decorations make for great Halloween fun.
-On the weekends of October 19-20 and 26-27, the Downtown Westfield Corporation will sponsor Addams Fest, a Halloween celebration of all creepy and kooky creations of local artist Charles Addams, featuring trunk-or-treating and lots more.
+Many families head to Dudley Avenue, where large homes with spectacular decorations make for great Halloween fun.
+On the weekends in October, the Downtown Westfield Corporation sponsor Addams Fest, a Halloween celebration of all creepy and kooky creations of local artist Charles Addams, featuring trunk-or-treating and lots more.